jparyani/mediagoblin/docs/designdecisions.rst

 Chris Webber on "Why WSGI Minimalism":

-    If you notice in the technology list above, I list a lot of components that are very `Django Project`_, but not actually Django components.
+    If you notice in the technology listI list a lot of components that are very `Django Project`_, but not actually Django components.
 What can I say, I really like a lot of the ideas in Django!
 Which leads to the question: why not just use